-Many people wonder if it’s okay to drink water after brushing their teeth.
+Many people ask, “Is it okay to drink water after brushing your teeth?”

 1. Should You Ditch the Water After Brushing?

-Drinking water right after brushing can wash away the fluoride from your toothpaste.
+Drinking water right after brushing your teeth can rinse your mouth with water and wash away the fluoride left behind from your toothpaste.

 🦷 Can Tooth Decay Be Transmitted by Kissing?